Back to Blog

 QuietPulse

 QuietPulse is built for straightforward heartbeat monitoring: create a job, copy the ping URL, and call it when the scheduled task finishes.
-If the ping is missed, QuietPulse alerts you through Telegram or webhooks.
+If the ping is missed, QuietPulse alerts you through verified email, Telegram, or webhooks.

 The free plan covers 5 jobs.
 Paid plans are quarterly: STARTER gives 20 jobs for $20/quarter, and UNLIMITED gives unlimited jobs for $50/quarter.